 - Dokumente zu den Inhalten der Rechtschreibreform from Institut für Deutsche Sprache in Mannheim includes all new spelling rules (the latest revision from 2011) in German language that you can download in PDF format.

 For complete spelling rules you may also wish to check these resources (all are in German):

-To check the spelling of your German text you can use these free web resources:
+To correct the spelling of your German text you can use this free German spell checker:

 Free Online Exercises for Practicing German Spelling Skills

 As they say in Germany “Übung macht den Meister” (practice makes perfect), so here are a few links to sites where you can practice your German spelling skills for free: